 2 HSBC Reward points = 1 frequent flyer mile.

-It is by far the most generous airline miles welcome offer on a non-Amex card in the UK.
+That is by far the most generous airline miles welcome bonus offered by a non-Amex card in the UK.

 Day-to-day earnings rate

 This card earns 2 HSBC points per £1 spent on the card